Graveflo/GraveSettings/docs/source/examples/building_a_formatter.rst

 Custom Formatter
 ======================

-Lets use the python package :py:mod:configparser to build a custom formatter.
+Lets use the python package :py:mod:`configparser` to build a custom formatter.
 This package is meant for "ini like" files but we will re-purpose it to make a custom format.

 The first thing we have to do is decide which types are going to be "primitive" and which types are going to be "special".
-It looks to me like :py:mod:configparser doesnt have many default types, just strings and mappings.
+It looks to me like :py:mod:`configparser` doesnt have many default types, just strings and mappings.
 We'll expand on this.

-Settings the Spec
+Making the Spec
 --------------------

-I've decided that I want string to work as close to how they do natively with the default setup in :py:mod:configparser except I want to be able to specify some extra types.
+I've decided that I want string to work as close to how they do natively with the default setup in :py:mod:`configparser` except I want to be able to specify some extra types.
 I want ``bool(True)`` to automatically be converted to a python boolean and similar logic for ``int(0)`` and ``float(1.0)`` etc. To specify a string literal of the same text it would just look like this ``'bool(True)'`` and similarly any literal encapsulated in unescaped quotes will just be interpreted as a literal string.

 We'll compare the Spec we make here to the json spec since it has a bit more going on with it.
 The json spec uses the default values so this is just the first couple lines of the abstract-ish :py:class:`~grave_settings.formatter_settings.FormatterSpec`.